Blog

 Over the past few decades, it has become obvious that no painkiller is without side effects.
 Skilled physicians will often prescribe painkillers as a temporary measure for patients with pain-related conditions; as well as educate the patient on non-pharmaceutical pain management strategies.

-Analgesics may provide relief in the short-term; however the majority of those with chronic pain disorders do not get relief from them.
+Analgesics may provide relief in the short-term; however, the majority of those with chronic pain disorders do not get more than temporary pain relief from using them.
 This is due to the fact that painkillers typically inhibit one or more cellular pathways that give rise to the sensation of pain.
-This does not resolve the underlying cause of pain, and may even contribute to making it worse in the long run.
+They either reduce the inflammatory response or change how the brain perceives pain.[40]
+Painkillers do not resolve the underlying cause of pain, and may even contribute to making it worse in the long run.
 Furthermore, these medications do not disrupt neuronal networks associated with pain or serve to lower neurological amplification of pain signals.
+They also can have serious side effects.

-Those with pain disorders tend to become addicted to painkillers, requiring more of them to achieve a desirable effect.
+Those with pain disorders tend to become addicted to painkillers, especially to opioid painkillers, requiring more of them to achieve a desirable effect.
 These patients often become very ill as a result and reluctant to rehab.
 It is important to manage the use of painkillers if one is taking them.
 Implementing pain management strategies early on can help to avoid painkiller dependency.

 Conclusion